What Are Internal Links In SEO?

 1. Reinstating broken pages at the same domain or URL

 2. You are redirecting the broken pages to a different but relevant URL.
-It is important to fix broken internal links; you must remove or update all the site links pointing to them.
+Fixing broken internal links is important; you must remove or update all the site links pointing to them.

 2. Orphan Pages